gxercavins/dataflow-samples/quick-draw/README.md

 ## License

-This examples is provided under the Apache License 2.0.
+This example is provided under the Apache License 2.0.

 ## Issues